TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Related Work

-Largely inspired by language models (LM) for text, the Autoregressive Predictive Coding (APC)~\cite{apc1, apc2} model can be seen as a speech version of LM.
+Primarily inspired by language models (LM) for text, the Autoregressive Predictive Coding (APC)~\cite{apc1, apc2} model can be seen as a speech version of LM.
 The APC approach uses an autoregressive model to encode temporal information of past acoustic sequence; the model then predicts future frames like a recurrent-based LM~\cite{rnn} while conditioning on past frames.
-Thus, the APC auxiliary task's objective is to reconstruct the future frames conditioning on the past frames.
 In \cite{improved_apc}, the APC objective is extended to multi-target training.
-The new objective predicts not only the future frame conditioning on previous context but also past memory through reconstruction.
+The new objective predicts not only the future frame conditioning on previous context but also past memories.
 In VQ-APC~\cite{vq_apc}, a vector quantization (VQ) layer is used with the APC objective, which imposes a bottleneck and forces the model to learn better representations.
-Combining the bidirectionality of ELMo~\cite{elmo} and the reconstruction objective of APC~\cite{apc1, apc2}, in recent literature models were able to learn deep contextualized acoustic representations, DeCoAR~\cite{decoar}.
-In this work, we also compare TERA with the bidirectional DeCoAR~\cite{decoar} approach.
+In DeCoAR~\cite{decoar}, combining the bidirectionality of ELMo~\cite{elmo} and the reconstruction objective of APC~\cite{apc1, apc2}, models were able to learn deep contextualized acoustic representations.